zntheory/itu-bds-sdse/lessons/06-git-basics/S-ssh-and-github.md

 ### Step 6: Start cloning repositories via SSH, not HTTPS links

-You might have tried cloning git repositories from GitHub using HTTPS links:
+You might have tried cloning git repositories from GitHub using HTTPS links like so:

 ```bash
 git clone https://github.com/<repo_owner>/<repo_name>
 ```

-But to use the new SSH keys to clone and skip manually logging into GitHub, run:
+But to use the new SSH keys to clone and skip manually logging into GitHub, we run:

 ```bash
 git clone git@github.com:<repo_owner>/<repo_name>.git